 While some of these snippets may work in semi-current releases of Firefox (1.5+), they can easily break with even the smallest of code changes (primarily those using a <functionName>.toString().replace()) or by conflicts with another extension.
 The XUL document and version(s) of Firefox used (as I remember it) is noted next to the snippet.
 Most may only be useful as examples.

-Note: userChrome.js 0.8 runs on every window, not just browser windows, so be sure to wrap these in a:
+Note: userChrome.js 0.8+ runs on every window, not just browser windows.

 if (location == 'chrome://browser/content/browser.xul') {